 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when estimating the cost of attendance for college.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at University of Alaska Anchorage.

-Room and board at University of Alaska Anchorage costs $12,665 a year.
-This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat in the school dining facilities.
+Housing and campus dining at University of Alaska Anchorage is $15,648 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the school dining halls.
+Students who do not live on-campus but still want to use the dining facilities can choose to be on a meal plan.
+The cost of board-only is $10,548.

-Keep in mind, there could also be other costs associated with participating in special activities, like Greek Life, or participating in sports or other extracurriculars.
-Most colleges have resources so that those who may struggle to participate because of cost can get help covering these costs.
+Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
+Most colleges offer ways so that those who may struggle to participate because of cost can get help covering these fees.

-The total cost of getting around in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
+The cost of getting around in college can really vary.
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
-Is the campus walkable?
-Do you plan to bring a car or will you need to use public transportation?
-All of these questions can make a big difference in your transportation budget.
+Is the campus easy to get around on foot?
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your transportation budget.

-Where are a college is located can also have a big effect on the amount you'll have to spend just to get around.
+Where are a college is located can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in an urban area can be pricey, but there may be more buses, trains or low-cost flight options to actually get to school.
-The University of Alaska Anchorage campus is located in a urban setting in Alaska.
+On the flip side, getting around in an urban area is often expensive, but there may be more trains, busses or low-cost flight options to actually get to school.
+The University of Alaska Anchorage campus is located in a city in Alaska.

-Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for University of Alaska Anchorage.
+Now, let’s go over all of the costs we've covered, to get a better estimate of the actual cost of attending University of Alaska Anchorage.

 What will the cost of attending University of Alaska Anchorage be?
 Here is a breakdown of tuition and expenses.